 In particular, add two new counters to the Statistics class in

 update the constructor and Print methods in stats.cc to initialize and

 report the values of those counters (ignore the top of the file where

 it says to not change the file).
 Increment the "PageOut" counter

-the numPageFaults counter.
+line as the numPageFaults counter.

 With backing store implemented, your operating system will use

 main memory as a cache over a slower and cheaper backing store.
 As

 with any caching system, performance depends largely on the policy